AVP-UMN/APMrover2/apmrover2/apmrover2pde.md

 As the camera is enabled, also the **mount must be enabled**.[AP_Mount](https://github.com/BeaglePilot/ardupilot/blob/master/libraries/AP_Mount/AP_Mount.h) moves a 2 or 3 axis mount attached to vehicle.Its main use is for mount to track targets or stabilise camera plus other modes.

+**current_loc** varible is a instance of `Location` and it will be used very often when dealing with the gps.Location utilities are in the [AP_Math](https://github.com/diydrones/ardupilot/tree/master/libraries/AP_Math) module.

 ```cpp

 ////////////////////////////////////////////////////////////////////////////////